Who needs a few extra zeroes added to their travel savings account?

 Spread your knowledge and get paid for it!

-Or you can see if your skills are needed online!
-You can tutor people via the internet because, duh, the internet is everything these days, and what can’t you do?
+The alternative is to see if your skills are needed online!
+You can tutor people via the internet because, duh, the internet is everything these days.

-I will say, I think the internet will take a bit more time to establish while you likely have closer ties in your community and could get the word out sooner and thus, make some travel money quicker.
+I think the internet will take a bit more time to establish since you likely have closer ties within your community.
+You could get the word out sooner and make some travel money quicker.

 Similarly, you could even teach another language online without being a legit language teacher.
 I used to teach English online for years!
 Also, this is a good travel-friendly job you can take with you once you hit the road.
 Score!

 OK, let’s get weird.
-If you’re up for some unconventional ways to make money to travel more, then keep on reading.
+If you’re up for some unconventional or downright bizarre ways to make money and travel more, then keep on reading.

 Warning, some of these can be super lucrative but you’ll be doing some annoying, gross, undesirable, and even some crazy ass shit.

 15. The Weird World of Craigslist